Late Heavy Bombardment

 Water may have existed early at this time.
 But any water would have evaporated quickly into space because of the intense heat.

 In order for ice-rich comets to strike Earth and pool into oceans, cooling was a necessary step.
 Eventually, Earth did cool down due to the moon tilting Earth on its axis and giving it seasons.

-This is why scientists suggest that ice-rich comets were responsible for transporting water during the late bombardment stage.
+This is why scientists suggest that ice-rich comets transported water to Earth during the late heavy bombardment stage.

-The spark for the building blocks of life
+Was LHB the spark for the building blocks of life?

 Scientists once believed the excessive heat in this eon sterilized Earth’s surface.
 In other words, microbes could not survive the harsh conditions on Earth at the time.